0xalbert/amm_simulator/README.md

 # Setup

-Linux only.
-To install R on windows see the instructions above.
+The setup script will work only on Linux.
+To install R on Windows see the instructions above.

 ``` npm run install ```